Vyral/brett-jennings/_posts/2025-09-12-what-does-the-fed-s-expected-rate-cut-mean-for-buyers-and-sellers.md

 ---
 layout: post
-title: What Does the Fed’s Expected Rate Cut Mean for Buyers and Sellers?
+title: What The Coming Rate Cut  Means For Buyers and Sellers
 date: 2025-09-12 16:00:00
 tags:
   - Market Update